Gimbal360: Canonicalizing Planar Diffusion for Spherical Panorama Completion: Experiments

 \subsection{Experimental Settings}

-\parahead{Implementation Details} Our model is built upon Flux.1-fill-dev~\cite{flux2024} and fine-tuned on 8 GPUs for 10,000 steps with batchsize of 8 and a constant learning rate of $1\times10^{-4}$ using the AdamW optimizer ($\beta_1=0.9$, $\beta_2=0.999$, weight-decay=$0.0001$).
-The training data comprises 20,000 panoramic samples from Horizon360, each of which produces 3 perspective variations.
+\paragraph{Implementation Details.} Our model is built upon Flux.1-fill-dev~\cite{flux2024} and fine-tuned with LoRA~\cite{hu2022lora} on 8 GPUs for 10,000 steps with a batch size of 8, using AdamW with a constant learning rate of $1\times10^{-4}$.
+The training data comprises 20,000 panoramas from Horizon360, each producing three perspective samples under the hybrid prior of realistic sampling.
+We set the topological weight to $\lambda_{\mathrm{shift}} = 0.5$ and the geometric weight to $\lambda_{\mathrm{corr}} = 0.1$, balancing the auxiliary objectives against the diffusion loss.

-\parahead{Evaluation Data and Metrics} For evaluation, we construct two held-out test sets: 500 indoor panoramas randomly sampled from Structured3D~\cite{Structured3D} and 500 outdoor panoramas from CVRG-Pano~\cite{orhan2021semantic}, totaling 1,000 test images for comprehensive benchmarking.
-We adopt FID~\cite{heusel2017gans}, KID~\cite{binkowski2018demystifying}, and FAED~\cite{zhang2024taming} to assess visual quality.
-Additionally, CLIPScore (CS)~\cite{hessel2021clipscore} is employed to measure text-image alignment.
+\paragraph{Evaluation Protocol.} For evaluation, we construct two held-out test sets: 5000 indoor images randomly sampled from Structured3D~\cite{Structured3D} and 5000 outdoor images from CVRG-Pano~\cite{orhan2021semantic} and LayerPano3D~\cite{yang2025layerpano3d}, totaling 10,000 test images for comprehensive benchmarking.
+We measure visual quality with FID~\cite{heusel2017gans}, KID~\cite{binkowski2018demystifying}, and FAED~\cite{zhang2024taming}, and text alignment with CLIPScore~\cite{hessel2021clipscore}.
+To account for the spherical geometry and boundary continuity that these planar metrics fail to capture, we additionally report OmniFID (O-FID), which extends FID to the spherical domain through cubemap reprojection \citep{christensen2024geometry}, and the Discontinuity Score (DS), which quantifies discontinuity across the periodic seam.